Delivery of Health Care; Kidney; Kidney Failure, Chronic; Liver; Nephrology; Risk; Transplantation; Living Donors

 I am interested in the role of complement inhibition in both kidney and liver transplantation.
 We are conducting an industry-sponsored study to assess if complement inbhibition with eculizumab can reduce antibody-mediated injury seen in kidney patients with donor-specific antibodies.
 I work with Jordan Pober MD PhD (Yale Immunobiology) on this study to assess what affect complement inhibition will have on graft endothelial cells.
 Given that donor specific antibodies may increase markers of endothelial cell activation, we are testing if complement inhibition will reduce activation and thus preserve graft function.

 Living donation is a principal interest of mine, both clincally and academically.
 Previous work on living donor consenting practices and the need for better structured alibi's for donor has lead to a greater question on how transplant centers evaluate and approve living donors.
-Clearly, this requires a balance between donor autonomy and center malefiecne.
-I am working with Carrie Thiessen MD PhD (Yale) whose experience in normative research methods has resulted in a multicenter portocol designed to assess risk perception in living kidney donors.
+We examine if a greater participation of donor's wishes should translate into a rebalancing of donor autonomy and maleficence.

 1. Inhibition of Complement in Chronic Allograft Injury & its affect on Circulating Endothelial Cells.